House GOP unveils bill for young immigrants, $25B for border | Taiwan News

 The bill makes it easier for authorities to deport those here illegally, rather than allowing some to be released under certain circumstances.

-For children who arrive unaccompanied, it proposes "equal treatment" despite their country of origin, which opens the door for sending children from Central America back to their home countries the same way children from Mexico are turned back at the border.
+For children who arrive unaccompanied by adults, it proposes "equal treatment" despite their country of origin.
+Advocates for immigrants said that opens the door for sending children from Central America swiftly back to their home countries, even when they are far away, the same way children from Mexico are turned back at the border.

 Associated Press writers Kevin Freking, Matthew Daly and Alan Fram in Washington contributed to this report.